Contesting a will

 As all our solicitors belong to the Association of Contentious Trust and Probate Specialists, you will be looked after by an expert.
 We guide you through the process step by step.

 We understand that, for many of our clients, disputing a will is a last resort.
-We also appreciate you may want to stay in touch with those involved in the dispute afterwards.
 You can rest assured we will handle your dispute with care and sensitivity.

 We listen to your instructions carefully and arrange payment terms that suit your circumstances; in many cases we offer fixed fees, deferred payments, or no win, no fee terms.

-Our lawyers are based in Tunbridge Wells and Kings Hill, Kent and in Cannon Street, London.
+Our lawyers are based in Tunbridge Wells , Kent, and London.
 Whilst many of our clients are from the South East (including Kent, Sussex, Surrey and London), we act for clients based throughout England and Wales and from abroad.
 We are always willing to meet with our clients at any of our offices or at home or their place of work.
-We also meet with clients via online communication channels, such as SKYPE or video conferencing.
+We also meet with clients via online communication channels, such as Skype or video conferencing.
 Wherever our clients are based, we ensure we communicate with them in a way that suits their needs.

 Call us for a free no obligation consultation.